-Know the company
+know the company

-- Check out the company's website and LinkedIn page. - Know its reputation, size, products, history, philosophy and culture. - Find out the names and titles of important people.
+- Check out the company's website and LinkedIn page - Know its reputation, size, products, history, philosophy and culture - Find out the names and titles of important people know the role know the interviewer interview goals & objectives

-Know the role

-- Try to get inside information on the role and the people you'll be working with. - Know the skills and qualities the employer is looking for. - Know your duties and responsibilities. - Think of how you might stand out from other applicants.
+- Try to get inside information on the role and the people you'll be working with. - Know the skills and qualities the employer is looking for - Know your duties and responsibilities - Think of how you might stand out from other applicants activity interview goals & objectives.